 Colic and The Newborn

-Although colic is not a serious medical problem, it can cause a great deal of stress and anxiety within the family.
-Excessive crying can wear on everybody’s nerves, and can lead to feelings of parental inadequacy and constant worrying about the child's health.
+The best way to approach and deal with an excessively crying baby is to assess and monitor its effect on the parents or child caregivers.
+During the first few months of life, we know that some babies will cry more intensely than others will; but all babies cry.
+If a parent is frustrated or tired, then the crying is indeed a problem.
+If on the other hand, despite the crying, both the baby and parents are content and happy—this is great!
+Although intense or excessive crying is not a serious medical problem, it can cause a great deal of stress and anxiety within the family.
+Excessive crying can wear on everybody’s nerves, and can lead to feelings of parental inadequacy and constant worry.
 This kind of anxiety isn’t good for either the parents or the baby.
-Colic is neither the parents’ nor the baby’s fault.
+It is important never to shake a crying baby out of frustration or anger.
+The crying is neither the parents’ nor the baby’s fault.
 Parents who are feeling stressed or burned out should seek relief for themselves whenever possible.
-They should leave the baby in the hands of a competent babysitter, and take time out for a movie, a dinner out, or just a few hours of quiet relaxation.
-Taking frequent breaks can go a long way towards helping parents cope with their baby’s colic with patience, perseverance, and a sense of humour.
+They should leave the baby inthe hands of a competent babysitter, and take time out for a movie, a dinner out, or just a few hours of quiet relaxation.
+Taking frequent breaks can go a long way toward helping parents cope with their baby’s crying.